-d.
-The most important components of the long-term strategy that have been influenced by climate change: IFF's long-term strategy includes a 5-10 year outlook.
+v.
+IFF's long-term strategy includes a 5-10 year outlook.
 The most important changes which have occurred include: Through increased awareness of climate change megatrends within our customers and supply chain, this subject has risen in awareness and has been dovetailed into the IFF business strategy.
 We have integrated climate change thinking and actions into key carbon intensive parts of our business, thereby influencing the execution of these strategies.
-In 2015, a prime example of how this thinking was institutionalized into our strategy and actions was the increase of purchased Green-e certified renewable energy credits (RECs) as well as Guarantees of Origin (GO) green electricity in Europe.
+In 2016, a prime example of how this thinking was institutionalized into our strategy and actions was the increase of purchased Green-e certified renewable energy credits (RECs) as well as Guarantees of Origin (GO) green electricity in Europe.

-e.
+vi.
 How this is gaining you strategic advantage: Sustainability and climate change management have strong and direct implications for our financial competitiveness and success.
 Sustainability is an enabler of IFF's Vision 2020 business strategy, We continuously work to design innovative, high-quality and sustainable products that enhance our customers' brands.
 We do this through green chemistry and with a secure and ethical supply chain.
 We have incorporated the principles of green design, construction and manufacturing processes at our new facilities.
 Our mission to maximize our portfolio has us working to increase eco-efficiency today by creating less waste and using less water and energy, and in the future as we create new products.
-All of these actions increase our efficiency and improve our products in pursuit of a strategic advantage.

-f.
-The most substantial business decisions made with climate change as a factor during 2015 were:
+All of these actions increase our efficiency and improve our products in pursuit of a strategic advantage. vii.
+The most substantial business decisions made with climate change as a factor during 2016 were:

-Many business decisions were made this year, including the allocation of funds for specific climate change projects, corporate tracking of those projects for progress, increased purchases of renewable energy credits (RECs), as well as Guarantees of Origin (GO) green electricity in Europe.
+• the allocation of funds for specific climate change projects, corporate tracking of those projects for progress, increased purchases of renewable energy credits (RECs), as well as Guarantees of Origin (GO) green electricity in Europe.

-• Climate change was included in the decision to fund 27 projects to reduce greenhouse gas emissions by over 13,200 metric tons of CO2e.
+Climate change was included in the decision to fund 27 projects to reduce greenhouse gas emissions by over 11,551 metric tons of CO2e.